-As a result of intense price competition in the technology products marketplace, the gross margins in our Supply Chain Business are low, and we expect them to continue to be low in the future.
+As a result of intense price competition in the technology products and consumer products marketplaces, the gross margins in our Supply Chain Business are low, and we expect them to continue to be low in the future.
 These low gross margins magnify the impact of variations in revenue and operating costs on our financial results.
-Although we have identified initiatives designed to increase our gross margins, increased competition arising from industry consolidation and/or low demand for products may hinder our ability to maintain or improve our gross margins.
+Increased competition arising from industry consolidation and/or low demand for products may hinder our ability to maintain or improve our gross margins.
 Portions of our operating expenses are relatively fixed, and planned expenditures are based in part on anticipated orders.
 Our current ability to forecast the amount and timing of future order volumes is difficult, and we expect this to continue because we are highly dependent upon the business needs of our clients, which are highly variable.
 As a result, we may not be able to reduce our operating expenses as a percentage of revenue to mitigate any further reductions in gross margins.
-We may also be required to spend money to restructure our operations should future demand fall significantly in any one facility.
+We may also be required to spend money to restructure our operations should future demand fall significantly in one or more facilities.
 If we cannot proportionately decrease our cost structure in response to competitive price pressures, our business, financial condition and operating results could be adversely affected.